 That's where the "rural police strategy" comes in -- Favreau is attempting to attend more Selectboard meetings and listen to people's problems.
 From there, his team can investigate the issues presented to them.

 "We want to make sure that the information gets back, in reference to what we did about the problem."

 Favreau said that the troopers have had a lot of success by tackling problems this way.
-Smaller concerns that they want to know more about are addressed by meeting with people one-on-one or within small groups.

 A program that helped to inform the ‘rural police strategy' was the High Enforcement Action Team.
 The HEAT program went from July 1 to Sept.
 1, which is a venture that grew out of a statewide concern over the increase of fatal accidents that the State Police had seen over the years.
 The program has been patrolling zones where speeding regularly occurs, and pulling over those who are under the influence.